edsilfer/proof-of-concepts/android-custom-lint/README.md

 4. Implement ```getDetector()``` method returning an instance of the Detector to be tested;
 5. Use ```lintFiles("test file path taking resources dir as root")``` to perform the check of the Custom Rules and use its result object to assert the tests;

-_Note that ```LintDetectorTest.java``` derives from ```TestCase.java```, therefore, you're limited to JUnit 3._
+_Note that ```LintDetectorTest.java``` derives from ```TestCase.java```, thenameore, you're limited to JUnit 3._

-<a ref="tuto-test-app02"></a>
+<a name="tuto-test-app02"></a>

 #### Approach 02: Lint JUnit Rule
 You might have noticed that Approach 01 might be a little overcomplicated, despite the fact that you're limited to JUnit 3 features.
 Because of that [GitHub user a11n](https://github.com/a11n) created a [Lint JUnit Rule](https://github.com/a11n/lint-junit-rule) that allows the test of Custom Lint Rules in a easier way that counts with JUnit 4 and up features.
-Please, refer to his project [README.md](https://github.com/a11n/lint-junit-rule/blob/master/README.md) for details about how to create tests using this apprach.
+Please, refer to his project [README.md](https://github.com/a11n/lint-junit-rule/blob/master/README.md) for details about how to create tests using this approach.

 _Currently, [Lint JUnit Rule](https://github.com/a11n/lint-junit-rule) do not correct the root dir for test files and you might no be able to see the tests passing from the IDE - however it works when test are run from command line.
 An [issue](https://github.com/a11n/lint-junit-rule/issues/17) and [PR](https://github.com/a11n/lint-junit-rule/pull/16) were created in order to fix this bug._

-<a ref="issues"></a>
+<a name="issues"></a>

 ## Known Issues
 | # 	| Description                                                                                                                	| Error Message            	| How can I reproduce?                                                                                                           	| Fix                                                                                                                                                                                                                                                                                                                                                                                       	|